fengxinhhh/Concis/docs/guide/zcontribute.md

 ## Feedback

-f you encounter any problems or suggestions for improvement, please contact and leave a message.
+If you encounter any problems or suggestions for improvement, please contact and leave a message.

 <img src="https://concis.org.cn/images/wechat-self.jpg" width="50%" />